spncrhrstn/spencerharston.com/src/now.md

 It's October, and that means a new season of *The Great British Baking Show*.

 My wife and I are watching the new Kristen Bell show on Netflix, *Nobody Wants This*.
-Two episodes in, I find it pretty funny.
+Two episodes in, and honestly, I find it pretty great.

 Final season of *The Umbrella Academy* dropped a few weeks ago, so I'm finishing that up.

-I'm also on the hunt for the adaptations of some of the book I read (namely *Under the Dome*) but I may just have to get a temporary subscription to some random streaming site.
+I'm also on the hunt for the adaptations of some of the book I read (namely *Under the Dome*) but I may just have to shell out for a temporary subscription to some random streaming site.

 ## Playing